roop/citron/docs/grammar-file.md

 add become accessible from inside the code blocks.
 This is a great way to make the parser configurable.

-For example, if you specify %extra_class_members like this:
+For example, if we specify %extra_class_members like this:

 ~~~ Text
 %extra_class_members {